YanivOr/nodejs-websocket-ping-pong/README.md

 ## Open your browser
-on [localhost:3000](http://localhost:3000/) and you should see a page similar to the one in the following video: https://www.youtube.com/watch?v=6L_Y7GAf_FQ
+you should see a page similar to the one in the following video: https://www.youtube.com/watch?v=6L_Y7GAf_FQ